 In the field, precocious maturity in parrs is traditionally assessed by pressing the abdomen of the fish to extract milt (sperm).
-Hence, not all mature males may be producing milt at the time of capture.
+However, not all mature males may be producing milt at the time of capture.
 Moreover, based on the general aspect of the fish, experienced fieldworkers sometimes suspect maturity in some individuals that do not excrete milt upon abdominal pressure.
 However, researchers are often reluctant to use such expert opinions in their analysis due to the potential for incorrect diagnosis and strong operator bias.

 Ultrasound imaging, which gave rise to significant advances in human medicine, offers reliable visualization of internal organs.
 Ultrasound imaging is routinely used in aquaculture as it provides an accurate, non-invasive, non-lethal method that is more accurate that visual methods, to determine gender or gonadal growth in fish for example (Novelo and Tiersch 2012).
 In adult salmon, although gonads of immature males may be difficult to discern, gonads of females are always visible and hence sexing is possible by deduction (Martin et al. 1983; Mattson 1991).
 However the ovaries and testes of the juvenile (immature) salmons seem difficult to identify (Martin et al. 1983).